-Partner Raymond Guy Miki has dedicated his career to providing timely, forward-looking legal advice to small and mid-sized businesses, international corporations, professional corporations, utilities, municipal governments and various other forms of profit and non-profit organizations.
+Partner Raymond Guy Miki, Q.C. has dedicated his career to providing timely, forward-looking legal advice to small and mid-sized businesses, international corporations, professional corporations, utilities, municipal governments and various other forms of profit and non-profit organizations.

 As a business lawyer, Guy’s practice areas are succession planning, mergers and acquisitions, corporate practice, corporate governance and operational support.
 As a trusted advisor, he is often his clients’ first contact point to help determine the most appropriate course of action on their business issues.